 Mrs. Paula Chastain

 Every student is accountable for his or her own actions and should respect themselves and surroundings.
 The expectation is to behave as young adults!
 “Shut-up,” “stupid,” or ANY insults will not be tolerated!
 Do not interrupt teachers or peers during discussions or lectures.
-As this is a lab classroom, horseplay of any type is always forbidden.
+As this is a lab classroom, horseplay of any type is always forbidden as is eating or chewing gum.
 High-school is a preparation for adulthood; therefore, in any event when a student is absent, it is his or her responsibility to obtain homework, notes, and make arrangements to make up any lab or tests.
 (See “Make Up or Late Work”)

 Students are required to adhere to classroom rules and procedures, verbal or written instructions and directions, and West Brook and BISD requirements.
 Minor infractions may be managed by non-verbal or verbal warnings, including proximity control, if possible, and student admonitions and conferences.
-Beyond that, infractions may result in departmental detention.
-Failure to serve departmental detentions, repeated infractions or major infractions, including those that interrupt instruction, may be managed with referrals.
+Beyond that, infractions may result in classroom detention to be served before school.
+Failure to serve detentions, repeated infractions or major infractions, including those that interrupt instruction, may be managed with referrals.

 *Lab safety violations may not receive any warnings, nor will inappropriate electronic device use!